-Cost of Living in Merida, Mexico: Affordable and Unlimited Adventures on $850 per month
+Cost of Living in Merida, Mexico: Affordable and Unlimited Adventures on $1350 per month

-QUICk SUMMARY- COST OF LIVING IN Merida, mexico
+QUICK SUMMARY- COST OF LIVING IN MERIDA MEXICO

-• Monthly budget in Merida = less than $850 <skip to budget details>
+• Monthly budget in Merida = $1350 <skip to budget details>

-• Perfect central location for lots of day trips
+• Perfect central location for lots of day trips to beaches, cenotes, and Mayan ruins.

 I fell in love at first sight with Mexico City during a visit in April 2018.
 Fast forward 2.5 years, and I never left after my initial visit, and now live in Merida, in the Yucatan Peninsula.
 Instagrammable Merida is one of the most beautiful colonial cities and is also known as one of Mexico’s safest cities.